 - Hayes & Yeading United FC

+- Brook industrial Estate

 - West London Film Studios

 - Guru Nanak Sikh Academy Gurdwara

 - Goals Hayes

 - Minet Country Park

-All of this combine to raise the risk profile of the site in relation to vulnerable road users.
-To reduce work related road risk (WRRR) the following principles are to be adopted:
+All of these combine to raise the risk profile of the site in relation to vulnerable road users.
+In order to reduce work related road risk (WRRR) the following principles are to be adopted:

-- The site will adhere to and ensure Construction Logistics and Community Safety (CLOCS) compliance. - Cycle safety mitigation plans. - Traffic Routing. - All delivery arrangements will be given time slots to reduce the risk of congestion and potential collisions in the vicinity of the site. - Fleet operators shall inform drivers of site access / egress constraints to ensure they are aware of the specified route, the circumstances (if any) of deviating from the route and the resulting consequences of not adhering to the route. - Cycle Awareness / training.
-All employees that cycle to work are encouraged to undertake a cycle awareness training. - Fleet operators shall ensure that all drivers undergo approved progressive training and continued professional development specifically covering the safety of vulnerable road users. - All vehicles over 3.5 tonnes must be fitted with audible warnings to indicate that the vehicle is turning left or reversing.
+- The site will adhere to and ensure CLOC's compliance - Cycle safety mitigation plans. - Traffic Routing - All delivery arrangements will be given time slots to reduce the risk of congestion and potential collisions in the vicinity of the site. - Fleet operators shall inform drivers of site access/egress constraints to ensure they are aware of the specified route, the circumstances (if any) of deviating from the route and the resulting consequences of not adhering to the route. - Cycle Awareness / Training.
+All employees that cycle to work are encouraged to undertake a cycle awareness training. - Fleet operators shall ensure that all drivers undergo approved progressive training and continued professional development specifically covering the safety of vulnerable road users. - Vehicles.
+All supplier and subcontractor vehicles above 3.5 tonnes delivering to LON5 must achieve equal or equivalent to FORS Silver Standard.
+Any vehicle that does not meet this standard will be turned away from the projects.
+Vehicles should clearly display the FORS Silver badge at arrival to the site entrance. - In addition, all vehicles over 3.5 tonnes must be fitted with audible warnings to indicate that the vehicle is turning left or reversing.

 Vehicle drivers must stay with their vehicles at all times.
 Signage showing site rules for drivers will be posted and verbally advised to the driver by the banks person/security prior to them entering site.